AjaniBurgos/eimm_deb/README.md

 # eimm_deb
-Debian Package for allowing a Linux host to communicate with our EIMM database.
+Debian Package for allowing a Linux host to communicate with University of Nevada, Reno--CoEn's EIMM database.